Aliases for H2AFJ Gene

 Histones are basic nuclear proteins that are responsible for the nucleosome structure of the chromosomal fiber in eukaryotes.
 Nucleosomes consist of approximately 146 bp of DNA wrapped around a histone octamer composed of pairs of each of the four core histones (H2A, H2B, H3, and H4).
 The chromatin fiber is further compacted through the interaction of a linker histone, H1, with the DNA between the nucleosomes to form higher order chromatin structures.
 This gene is located on chromosome 12 and encodes a replication-independent histone that is a variant H2A histone.
 The protein is divergent at the C-terminus compared to the consensus H2A histone family member.
-This gene also encodes an antimicrobial peptide with antibacterial and antifungal activity.[provided by RefSeq, Oct 2014]
+This gene also encodes an antimicrobial peptide with antibacterial and antifungal activity.[provided by RefSeq, Oct 2015]

 GeneCards Summary for H2AFJ Gene

 H2AFJ (H2A Histone Family Member J) is a Protein Coding gene.
-Among its related pathways are RNA Polymerase I Promoter Opening and RNA Polymerase I Promoter Opening.
+Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
 GO annotations related to this gene include sequence-specific DNA binding and protein heterodimerization activity.
 An important paralog of this gene is HIST1H2AM.

 UniProtKB/Swiss-Prot for H2AFJ Gene